 - Free movies can be watched in any of the airport's three movie theatres 24 hours a day, located in Terminal 2 & 3.
 For locations and movie times, check here.

-- Slip down the world’s tallest slide.
-With any $10 purchase at the airport, you can get a token to give it a go!
+- Slip down the world's tallest slide.
+With any $10 purchase at the airport, you can get one free ride down the slide.

 - Sleep in Changi's free rest areas between flights at no charge.